-A second boost to research in nominal income targeting has come from the recent behavior of the U.S. economy.
-For the past few years, most macroeconomic forecasters have made an unusual string of prediction errors in the United States-both overpredicting inflation and underpredicting output growth (Brayton, Roberts, and Williams, 1999, and Rudebusch, 1999).
+A second boost to research in nominal income targeting has come from the recent behaviour of the US economy.
+During the late 1990s, most macroeconomic forecasters made an unusual string of prediction errors in the USA - both overpredicting inflation and underpredicting output growth (Brayton et al., 1999; Rudebusch, 2001a).
 These errors raise questions about our understanding of the current dynamics of inflation and output and may signal a structural change in the economy.
-In particular, in light of the apparent large amount of uncertainty about the level of potential output and the dynamics of the U.S.
+In particular, in light of the apparent large amount of uncertainty about the level of potential output and the dynamics of the US economy, McCallum (1998), Orphanides (1999) and Trehan (1999) suggest that monetary policy should focus on nominal output growth because such a strategy does not rely on uncertain estimates of the level of the output gap.